Community Garden Initiative

 CCMC/UCHC HIV/Peds/Family Holiday Social: Join families/children for the annual holiday social by coordinating arts and crafts activities.

-*Community Garden Initiative: Promoting community gardening, better nutrition, and health promotion activities within the Burgdorf Clinic, UST Scholars work with community agencies and the public to plant, maintain and nurture multiple community gardening beds.
+*Community Garden Initiative: Promoting community gardening, better nutrition, and health promotion activities within the Burgdorf Clinic, UST/AHEC Scholars work with community agencies and the public to plant, maintain and nurture multiple community gardening beds.
 Activities begin in the spring and culminate early fall.

-*Community Health Fairs - UST Scholars and faculty participate in numerous health fairs throughout the state each year.
+*Community Health Fairs - UST/AHEC Scholars and faculty participate in numerous health fairs throughout the state each year.
 Services include hypertension, obesity, oral health screenings, and Ask the Pharmacist plus a variety of health promotion education including healthy eating, immunization awareness, diabetes, oral health, smoking cessation and prevention education.
 The following programs fall under this category:

 • Neighbor Housing Services of New Britain Health Fair (mid/late June)